raspberrypilearning/mindful-meadow/en/step_2.md

 --- task ---

-The flower is a little too large, so the first thing to do is resize it.
+The flower is a little too large, so the first thing to do is to resize it.
 Add these blocks to the flower sprite:

 ```blocks3
 when flag clicked